niekcandaele/Catalysm-CSGO-config/README.md

   It will automatically execute all commands when you start your game.
   If you're having trouble you can reload the script by writing `exec autoexec` to console.

-## Features

-* Assorted scripts bound to function keys
-* Buy binds on numpad and arrow keys. (run `exec autoexec` ingame and it will echo the settings to your console)
-* Sensible defaults for network, video and viewmodel.
-* Displays damage done when you die.
-Will display at top left of your screen.
-* Radar zoom in and out buttons
-* Volume up/down buttons.
-To control ingame volume without changing your Windows volume.

 ## Scripts